lanl/precog/README.md

 * Dave Osthus (co-PI) <dosthus@lanl.gov>;
 * Will Fischer (co-PI) <wfischer@lanl.gov>.

-For questions, issues, or clarifications on individual projects, contact information is available in the appropriate project directory..
+For questions, issues, or clarifications on individual projects, contact information is available in the appropriate project directory.

-This repository is organized according to the different directories needed to perform the experiment in the paper.
-Additional directories will be added as projects complete:
+This repository is organized according to several directories.
+Each directory contains the code for an individual study within this wider project.
+Additional directories will be added as projects complete.
+The current completed code bases are:

-* incidence_for_sir: code to perform the studies and data application for the Murph et al. 2024 publication (see below);
+* incidence_for_sir: code to perform the studies and data application for publication 1 (see below);

 ## Citations (ongoing)
 1. A.C.
 Murph, G.C.
 Gibson, L.B.
 VanDervort, N. Panda, L.A.
 Castro, S. Del Valle, D. Osthus.
 (202x).
 Incorporating Incidence Peak and Time Data for SIR Forecasting Applications.  _In Review._